 Eggs are also known to be a symbol for fertility and re-birth, which is in a way, what Spring is all about!
 It is that time of the year again when flowers start to blossom to bring colour back into the world after a dark winter.
 So, what better way to keep this tradition alive than by using natural Earthy pigments to colour your eggs!
 Use this recipe to keep your creativity and Easter spirit alive!

-- The outcome of the colour may vary on how much pigment and how long the egg remains in the natural dye.
+- The outcome of the colour may vary on how much pigment and how long the natural easter egg dye remains on the egg.

-- Experiment with different natural dyes like red cabbage, blueberries, red onions!
+- You can experiment with a bunch of different natural easter egg dye like red cabbage, blueberries, red onions!